acemarino/CodeSample/README.md

 - Processes post requests.
 - Executes SQL commands.
 - Handles password encryption.
-- Handles user validation both in SignUp and LogIn.
+- Handles user validation for SignUp and LogIn.

+More of RamenIO and a fully running application can be found at https://github.com/acemarino/PersonalRamenIO.

 ### ArtistPortfolioWebsite

+Built with React JS and utilizes MUI libraries to support the gallery
+Note: This file does not run independently.
 File: gallery.js

 - Takes in props from navbar to determine which gallery year to display.
 - Takes image arrays and displays them in a masonry gallery format using MUI Masonry.
 - Supports clickable images that display a modal based carousel gallery upon click.
-- uses states to track current value in modal gallery to ensure that reaching the end of the gallery does not error out and creates a seamless loop from start to end and end to start.
+- Uses states to track current value in modal gallery to ensure that reaching the end of the gallery does not error out and creates a seamless loop from start to end and end to start.
+- Currently gallery loading is choppy on intial load due to image file size, this can be mitagted with smaller file sizes.

+More of ArtistPortfolioWebiste and a fully running application can be found at https://github.com/acemarino/Nola-Website.
+A live version can be found at https://artbygranola.com/.